Writing Decent Code

 It Just Works

 A common misunderstanding among beginner programmers is that if the program runs correctly, then the code must automatically be fine.
 A correctly running program is indeed better than a crashing program (a truly shocking insight for some developers).
-However code should not only work, but also be maintainable in the future.
+However, good code should not just work, but also be maintainable in the future.

 This maintainability has two aspects:

-2. Code should be maintanable by other people that are not you.
+- Code should be maintainable by other people that aren't you.

-We wish to reiterate that there are indeed people that are not you in the world, some of which might even end up on your team.
+We wish to reiterate that there are indeed people that aren't you in the world, some of which might even end up on your team.
 There are programmers that tend to forget that.

 This section is aimed at giving you a few practical tips to achieve these goals.
 It won't make you a great programmer, but it will help you to make your teammates hate you slightly less (which is why the section is called "writing decent code" and not "writing the greatest code of all time").